-Marguerite Nader, 46, has been a director of the Company since March 2013.
+Marguerite Nader, 47, has been a director of the Company since March 2013.
 Ms. Nader has been President and CEO of the Company since February 2013.
 She was President and Chief Financial Officer from May 2012 to October 2012 and Executive Vice President and Chief Financial Officer from December 2011 to May 2012.
 Ms. Nader was Executive Vice President - New Business Development from February 2011 to December 2011.
 She was Executive Vice President - Sales and Marketing from February 2009 to February 2011.
 Ms. Nader was Senior Vice President of New Business Development from January 2007 to February 2009.
-She was Vice President of New Business Development from January 2007.
+She was Vice President of New Business Development from January 2001 to January 2007.
 Ms. Nader was Vice President of Asset Management from January 1998 to January 2001.
 She has been employed with the Company since 1993.
 Ms. Nader has served on the National Association of Real Estate Investment Trust ("NAREIT") Board of Governors since 2013.

-Sheli Rosenberg, 73, has been a director of the Company since August 1996, and has been the Board's Lead Director since 2002.
+Sheli Rosenberg, 74, has been a director of the Company since August 1996, and has been the Board's Lead Director since 2002.
 Ms. Rosenberg has been a consultant to Skadden, Arps, Slate, Meagher & Flom LLP since January 2014 and was Of Counsel at Skadden, Arps, Slate, Meagher & Flom LLP from May 2011 to December 2013.
 She is the former president, chief executive officer and vice chairman of EGI.
 Ms. Rosenberg joined EGI in 1994 as the company's general counsel and rose to become vice chairman from 2000 to 2003 and chief executive officer from 1999 to 2000 before departing in 2003.
 Prior to joining EGI, she was a principal of the law firm of Rosenberg & Liebentritt from 1980 to 1997.
-Ms. Rosenberg is a director of Strategic Hotels & Resorts, Inc., a hotel REIT, and Cellular Dynamics International, a producer of stem cells utilized primarily in research.
+Ms. Rosenberg is a director of Spirit Realty Capital, a net-lease REIT.
+Ms. Rosenberg was the lead director of Strategic Hotels & Resorts, Inc., a hotel REIT, until its sale in 2015, and Cellular Dynamics International, a producer of stem cells utilized primarily in research, until its sale in 2015.
 She is a former director of General Growth Properties, Inc., CVS Caremark Corporation, Capital Trust, Inc., Avis Budget Group, Inc., Nanosphere, Inc., and Ventas, Inc., and a former trustee of Equity Residential and Equity Office Properties.
 Ms. Rosenberg was an adjunct professor at Northwestern University's J.L.
 Kellogg Graduate School of Management from 2003 until 2007.
 A recognized advocate for women in business, she is a co-founder and former president of the Center for Executive Women at the Kellogg School, where she continues to serve on the Center's steering committee.